Yanbo-Zhu/AWS_Certification_Training/AWS_Architecting_on_AWS/2023-10-03/Modul_5_Storage/Modul_5_1_Storage.md

 ![](image/Pasted%20image%2020231003091545.png)

-Earlier you were provided some examples that related to securing and storing objects.
-Next, think about how you might place objects into your S3 buckets.
-You want to be efficient with how you upload the object and use features that help you manage what happens when the object is there.
-Consider the following questions:
-• What if you need to upload large objects?
-How do you upload them, and how does it work?
-• How can you increase the speed at which objects are uploaded to AWS Regions that are not close to you?
-• Can actions be automated based on events like when you upload an object

 With a multipart upload, you can consistently upload large objects in manageable parts.
 This process involves three steps: • Initiating the upload • Uploading the object parts
 • Completing the multipart upload